-Each year “crash stats” compiled by the NHTSA enable the experts to determine where the most crashes occur, whether they are deadly, and how big a role distracted driving plays in causing an accident.
+Each year “crash stats” compiled by the NHTSA enable the experts to determine where the most crash occur, whether they are deadly, and how big a role distracted driving plays in causing an accident.
 In 2016, nine states and the District of Colombia had the best enforcement of cell phone bans while driving, based on tickets issued per licensed driver.
-Delaware was first, followed by New York, the District of Columbia, New Jersey, Hawaii, Connecticut, California, Illinois, Nevada and West Virginia.
-Ohio ranked 39 th in the number of tickets issued for texting while driving.
+Delaware was first, followed by New York, the District of Columbia, New Jersey, Hawaii, Connecticut, California, Illinois, Nevada, and West Virginia.
+Ohio ranked 39th in the number of tickets issued for texting while driving.

-Like so many others who have placed their trust in us, you can count on Slater & Zurz LLP to thoroughly evaluate your personal injury claim, answer your questions, and advise you concerning how to proceed.
+Like so many others who have placed their trust in us, you can count on Slater & Zurz LLP one of our car accident lawyers who will thoroughly evaluate your personal injury claim, answer your questions, and advise you concerning how to proceed.
 Call or email our team of dedicated professionals for a free consultation.
 We’re here to serve your legal needs with compassion, determination, and the drive to win.